Timnath, Colorado

-The Town of Timnath is a Statutory Town located in Larimer County, Colorado, United States.
-Founded in 1882, Timnath is a small agricultural/farming community located southeast of Fort Collins, Colorado, approximately one-half mile east of the Harmony Road/Interstate 25 interchange, on a small bluff east of the Cache la Poudre River.
+The Town of Timnath is a statutory town located in Larimer County, Colorado, United States.
+Founded in 1882, Timnath is a small agriculture community located southeast of Fort Collins, Colorado, approximately one-half mile east of the Harmony Road/Interstate 25 interchange, on a small bluff east of the Cache la Poudre River.
 The surrounding farmlands have been used primarily for potatoes, alfalfa, sugar beets, and cattle.
 Although the town has remained virtually unchanged in recent decades, the encroaching growth of both Fort Collins to the west and Windsor to the south have placed the town in an area considered favorable to development.
-The population was 6,487 at the 2020 census, and was estimated to be 10,848 in 2024.
+The population was 6,487 at the 2020 census, and was estimated to be 11,600 in 2025.
 Timnath has been one of the fastest-growing communities in Colorado since 2020.

 Description

 Other structures lining Main Street (a section of County Road 5) include elementary school (in the Poudre School District), a one-story modern post-office, and several other historic buildings.
 Most residences are single-family homes.
 There is another elementary school (Bethke Elementary) 2.8 miles away from the one lining Main Street.